redhat-nfvpe/container-perf-tools/README.md

 + EVENTS_TRIGGER: Optional.
 Specifies the condition for the event trigger.
 Note: Currently only works on the last event in the list
 + CHECK_US: Allows RTLA to also check for userspace induced latency.
 Options are 'y' or 'n'.
 Default is 'n'.
 Note: Host kernel must support this.
 + CGROUPS: If set to 'y', it places the rtla kthreads in the same cgroup as the userspace threads.
 Default is 'n'.
 Choices are 'y' or 'n'.
 Note: Host kernel must support this.
-+ PAUSE: pauses after run. choices y/n; default: y
++ PAUSE: pauses after run. choices y/n; default: y.
+With PAUSE=n, the pod exits with the tool's return code
 + EXTRA_ARGS (default "", will be passed directly to timerlat command)

 ### osnoise test